Whoaa512/starred/README.md

 - [remorses/kimaki](https://github.com/remorses/kimaki) - all opencode features deeply integrated inside Discord. each project is a channel. each session a thread
 - [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon is an AI pentester for web applications and APIs.
 It analyzes your source code, identifies attack vectors, and executes real exploits to prove vulnerabilities before they reach production.
 - [letta-ai/letta-code](https://github.com/letta-ai/letta-code) - Stateful agents that are like people, with memory, identity, and the ability to learn and adapt
-- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
-For your Codex, for your OpenCode
+- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - OmO: Drop your tokens.
+Ultrawork.
+Done.
 - [steipete/poltergeist](https://github.com/steipete/poltergeist) - The ghost that keeps your builds fresh - Universal hot reload, file watcher and build automation for any language.
 - [steipete/vox](https://github.com/steipete/vox) - Let's your agent run phone calls
-- [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
+- [openclaw/openclaw](https://github.com/openclaw/openclaw) - The AI that really does things.
 Any OS.
 Any Platform.
 The lobster way. 🦞
 - [opensouls/opensouls](https://github.com/opensouls/opensouls) - Legacy release: original framework for AI souls
 - [outray-tunnel/outray](https://github.com/outray-tunnel/outray) - Open-source ngrok alternative.
 - [badlogic/gccli](https://github.com/badlogic/gccli) - Minimal Google Calendar CLI